-The CARE (Coordination, CARE Team: Assessment, Response, and Education) Team exists to address potentially unsafe situations or behaviors that disrupt a student's academic or social wellbeing within the Dickinson community.
+CARE Team: The CARE (Coordination, Assessment, Response, and Education) Team exists to address potentially unsafe situations or behaviors that disrupt a student's academic or social wellbeing within the Dickinson community.
 The College hopes to intervene early to help students showing signs of distress or engaging in harmful or disruptive behaviors.
 The team reviews individual cases and coordinates an appropriate action plan for response.
-Members of the community who SEE SOMETHING of concern, are encouraged to SAY SOMETHING by CARE alerting the Team. https://cm.maxient.com/reportingform.php ?Di ckinsonCollege&layout id=4.
+Members of the community who SEE SOMETHING of concern, are encouraged to SAY SOMETHING by alerting the CARE Team at Referral to CARE Team (maxient.com).